shieldercsh/obsidian/CTF/2025 squ1rrel CTF writeup.md

 }
 ```

-Since it doesn't check `v20`, it has `oob` vuln, but I didn't use this vuln.
+Since it doesn't check `v20`, it has `oob` vuln, but anyway I didn't use this vuln.